-With ConfigurationDesk, it is easy to implement the behavior model code (from MATLAB/Simulink/Simulink Coder™) and the I/O function code (from ConfigurationDesk) on the dSPACE SCALEXIO hardware.
-The entire build process for a real-time application is handled by ConfigurationDesk.
-Comprehensive documentation options and graphical displays give you great project transparency – a great advantage with large-scale HIL project especially.
-You can assemble and configure the project-specific hardware offline as a "virtual system", in other words, as a purely software-based configuration.
+With ConfigurationDesk, it is easy to implement the behavior model code (e.g., from MATLAB®/Simulink®/Simulink Coder™ or other modeling tools via FMUs or V-ECUs) and the I/O function code (from ConfigurationDesk) on the dSPACE SCALEXIO hardware.
+ConfigurationDesk handles the entire build process for a real-time application.
+Comprehensive documentation options and graphical displays give you high project transparency – a great advantage, especially with large-scale HIL project.
+You can assemble and configure the project-specific hardware as a virtual system, in other words, as a purely software-based configuration.
 A real-time application can be executed for test runs even if parts of the necessary (and configured) I/O hardware are not physically available.
-In addition, you can generate a Microsoft® Excel® file with information on the wiring harness and on external devices.
+In addition, you can generate a Microsoft® Excel® file with information on the cable harness and external devices.

 ConfigurationDesk provides two approaches for integrating Simulink® models:

 SICs are ZIP containers including the C code and other artifacts, such as precompiled libraries and a model interface description.